 Burden of extremely high triglycerides

-Restrictive diets negatively impact quality of life
+Restrictive diets can negatively impact quality of life

 Some people use intensive dieting to manage high triglycerides, however this strategy that avoids ingesting fats to maintain lower overall fasting triglycerides is very burdensome.